 - Isolated familial acromegaly.

-Possible signs of a pituitary tumor include problems with vision and certain physical changes.
+Signs of a pituitary tumor include problems with vision and certain physical changes.

 Signs and symptoms of a non-functioning pituitary tumor

 Sometimes, a pituitary tumor may press on or damage parts of the pituitary gland, causing it to stop making one or more hormones.
 Too little of a certain hormone will affect the work of the gland or organ that the hormone controls.
-The following symptoms may occur:
+The following signs and symptoms may occur:

 - Some loss of vision.

 - In women, less frequent or no menstrual periods or no milk from the breasts.